 - Bows have much shorter ranges compared to guns, with a reach of at least 10 to 50 yards.

 - This range limit also means it takes a lot of skill to use bows because of how close you need to be before you can even take your shot properly.
-Stalking a deer or an elk within archery range requires good fortune, practice, and skill, and sometimes you’d get frustrated how quickly preys can escape from you because you didn’t manage to take the shot properly.
+Stalking a deer or an elk within archery hunting range requires good fortune, practice, and skill, and sometimes you’d get frustrated how quickly preys can escape from you because you didn’t manage to take the shot properly.

 - Buying used bows normally means also replacing cams and strings, as they’re the ones that always get stressed and stretched during the hunt.